-A stock spin-off is the formation of a new, independent company via a distribution of shares from the Parent Company.
+A stock spin-off is the formation of a new, independent company via the distribution of shares from the Parent Company.
 In the majority of cases, the new company was formerly a subsidiary or segment of the Parent Company.

-Corporations execute these transactions for many different reasons, including improving strategic focus, closing a valuation discount, removing conflicts of interest, differing capital allocation priorities, and better aligning investor bases, among other reasons.
+Corporations execute these transactions for many different reasons, including improving strategic focus, closing a valuation discount, removing conflicts of interest, differing capital allocation priorities, and better-aligning investor bases, among other reasons.

 The timeframe from the spin-off announcement through the distribution of shares is a long process but can be monitored by investors through SEC filings and press releases from the parent company.

 This article investigates all the important aspects of a stock spin-off, including:

 - The timeline of events and key regulatory filings

 - The difference between non-taxable and taxable spin-offs